chef-boneyard/chef-web-docs-2016/step_resource/step_resource_template_consistent_proxy_settings.rst

 ..
 This is an included how-to.

-The following example shows how a template can be used to apply consistent proxy settings for all nodes of the same type across the |chef| organization.
+The following example shows how a template can be used to apply consistent proxy settings for all nodes of the same type:

 .. code-block:: ruby